davidhund/shouldiprefix/disclaimer.md

 ## Why do you hate crossbrowser CSS (IE)!?

 I don't.
-Actually: Internet Explorer 10 is pretty neat.
-It is also the only browser to support CSS3 Grid Layout.
+Actually: Internet Explorer 11 is pretty neat.
+IE10+ is the only browser to support CSS3 Grid Layout.
 But: **this site does not aim to provide _cross-browser_ CSS** It's goal is to clarify which properties (still) need prefixing.
 It is up to you to look for (IE) work arounds like `filter` and `SVG` stuff etc.

 ## This page does not deal with all CSS features!